November 15, 2023

 These folks are using, for lack of a better phrase, high-quality s&*t.

-For example, all the Qualia ingredients are chosen based on the strong empirical basis of their safety and efficacy.
+For example, all of Qualia Mind’s ingredients are chosen based on the strong empirical basis of their safety and efficacy.
 They take into account several kinds of research: Phase II & III university and clinical trials, quantified self-research data, and over 40+ years of international research on nootropic stack formulation.

-All the ingredients are tested for heavy metals, mycotoxins, pesticides, and other forms of environmental toxin, and ensured to be at levels far lower than FDA GMPs requirements.
+All the ingredients are tested for heavy metals, mycotoxins, pesticides, and other forms of environmental toxins, ensuring that they are at levels far lower than the FDA’s Current Good Manufacturing Practice (CGMP) regulations.
 No silica, magnesium stearate, animal, or toxic binders or fillers are used.

 They use only high-quality raw ingredients.
-Many of which come from patented sources and are considered “best in class” in the supplements industry.
+Many of these come from patented sources and are considered “best in class” in the supplements industry.

 Each ingredient is concentrated to the highest potency and bioavailability currently commercially possible.